Oblivious resampling oracles and parallel algorithms for the Lopsided Lovasz Local Lemma: The LLLL and resampling oracles

 \end{enumerate}

-\begin{observation} Suppose that $r$ satisfies Properties (C1)---(C2).
-Then the randomized function $\mathfrak R_B ( u )$ defined by choosing $y \approx Y_B$ and outputting $\mathfrak R_B(u) = r_B(u, y)$, gives a resampling oracle in the sense of Harvey \& Vondr\'{a}k \cite{harvey}.
-If $r$ also satisfies (C3), then the resampling oracle $\mathfrak R_B$ is commutative in the sense of Kolmogorov \cite{kolmogorov}. \end{observation}
+\begin{observation} If Properties (C1) and (C2) are satisfied, then the randomized function $\mathfrak R_B$ defined by choosing $r \approx \Gamma_B$ and outputting $\mathfrak R_B(u) = r u$, gives a resampling oracle in the sense of Harvey \& Vondr\'{a}k \cite{harvey}.
+If (C3) is also satisfied, then the resampling oracle $\mathfrak R_B$ is commutative in the sense of Kolmogorov \cite{kolmogorov}. \end{observation}